Paulilles: Geography

-Local flora is well represented with the Armeria of Roussillon (Armeria ruscinonensis Girard), the polycarpon of Catalonia (Polycarpon polycarpoides), the Thymelaea hirsuta, the Limonium tremolsii, and also Tamarix (Tamaricaceae), and Gattiliers (Vitex agnus-castus).
+Local flora is well represented with the Armeria of Roussillon (Armeria ruscinonensis), the polycarpon of Catalonia (Polycarpon polycarpoides), Thymelaea hirsuta, Limonium tremolsii, and also Tamarix (Tamaricaceae), and gattiliers (Vitex agnus-castus).

 All the waters around Paulilles are also protected by Natura 2000, for its Posidonia oceanica, a species of seagrass that is endemic to the Mediterranean Sea and Coralline algaes that offers shelter and nursing home for the rich aquatic life.

 This marine plants forms large underwater meadows of high importance to the environmental conservation of the region.